ccp257/-AAE4011_Assignment-1_Q3/README.md

 ## 1. Overview

 This project implements a complete ROS-based vehicle detection pipeline.
-It extracts image frames from a rosbag file recorded by an on-board drone camera, applies YOLOv8 object detection to identify vehicles, and visualises the results with bounding boxes and confidence scores through an OpenCV interface.
+Applies YOLOv8 object detection to identify vehicles, and visualises the results with bounding boxes and confidence scores through an OpenCV interface.

 ---